-The reform aims to simplify licensing arrangements for providers, and ensure consistency across the two regulatory regimes.
+The reform aims to simplify licensing arrangements for providers, and ensure more consistent minimum standards across the two regulatory regimes.

 You will be affected by the reform if you are:

 - a child attending a children's service (or their family)

 - a current proprietor, licensee, licensee representative, or responsible person of a children’s service

 - a primary nominee, nominee or accepted nominee under the Children's Services Act 1996

 - an operator of a sport or leisure facility that provides occasional care services adjunct to its main business function

 - an approved provider who operates an